konsulting/laravel-transformer/readme.md

 $transform = new Transform($transformer);
 ```

-Rules may be called as a method on the class, with the value to be transformed passed in as the first argument and any rule parameters as subsequent arguments.
+Rules may be called as methods on the `Transform` object, with the value to be transformed passed in as the first argument and any rule parameters as subsequent arguments.

 ```php
 $transform->trim(' Some string to be trimmed   ');  // Outputs 'Some string to be trimmed'